stealthman22/movie-pal/src/react.md

 I would prefer to destructure my props

 Use { } around imports when they are not coming in as default.

+Use styled components create global style to create a syle for the entire application